fetloader/fetloader/README.md

 - A more shitcode

 ## How to compile
-- Install AHK ANSI 32-bit
+- Install AHK Unicode 64-bit
 - Clone the repository with the command `git clone https://github.com/fetloader/fetloader | cd fetloader | git submodule update --init --recursive`
 - Run `COMPILE.bat`